TianyouHu/tianyouhu.github.io/_pages/Research.md

 Computer Vision and Machine Learning with Self-driving Car project
 ======
 I worked on this project from Aug 2019 to Nov 2020.
 I wrote my code of semantic segmantation for pixel-wise classification.
 The classification accuracy is increased from 34% to 87% on a small dataset by tuning upsample method and kernel size of CNN.
 The small dataset only contains 101 test 367 train images with their annotation images.
+The research is published in this [paper](https://tianyouhu.github.io/files/publication1.pdf).

 The figure below shows comparison of input image, ground truth and segmentation outcome from different models.
 ![fcns](https://user-images.githubusercontent.com/71891452/223976395-2404956a-4e4e-4d95-be64-5ff47cd8382b.png)